oda-hub/hugo-odahub/content/docs/guide-development.md

 ### How to upload a file to be used for the notebook execution

-In order to use a file during the notebook execution, the two possible annotations (from the MMODA [ontology](https://odahub.io/ontology/)) are available:
+In order to use a file during the notebook execution, two possible annotations (from the MMODA [ontology](https://odahub.io/ontology/)) are available:

 * `oda:POSIXPath`
 * `oda:FileURL`